 While more research is needed to fully understand the long-term effects of energy drinks on kidney health, several studies have raised concerns:

-It's important to note that these studies often involve individuals who consume high quantities of energy drinks or have pre-existing health conditions.
-However, the findings suggest that excessive or chronic energy drink consumption can pose a risk to kidney health, particularly in susceptible individuals.
+make sure to note that these studies often involve individuals who consume high quantities of energy drinks or have pre-existing health conditions.
+That said, the findings suggest that excessive or chronic energy drink consumption can pose a risk to kidney health, particularly in susceptible individuals.

 Trends and Latest Developments